MoyasiGinko/E-commerce-project/DOC.md

 **6. Recommendation Algorithm:**

-- Collaborate with the back-end team to integrate and enhance the recommendation algorithm.
+- Work with the back-end to integrate and enhance the recommendation algorithm.
 - Consider past purchases, product views, and preferences in the algorithm.
 - Ensure the algorithm generates accurate and relevant recommendations.